turingschool/front-end-curriculum/lessons/module-1/git-collaboration.md

 **GitHub**
 - Check out your partner's pull request on GitHub.
 Spend some time looking through the interface together.
 What information can you see about your partner's code?
 How can you leave comments or request changes?
 - Why do you think its important to be able to review someone else's code in this format?

+**Reviewing Code Locally**
+- Checkout your partner's branch
+- Look at their code in your text editor
+  - In a real application, you might be opening it up in the browser, checking for errors, running tests, etc.

+**GitHub**
 - Merge that pull request!
+- Why do you think developers shouldn't merge their own pull requests?
 </section>